DominickSantaMaria/MyHostFrontEndApplication/README.md

 6. Updated table template size display from scale(1) --> scale(1.5)

 Next Steps:
-1. Organize and develop created home screen
+1. Organize and develop created home screen (In Progress)
 2. Figure out how to make interactive pages for the table configurations / choose table in restaurant.
 3. Create booking screen for restaurant.
+(DONE)
 4. Create web notification that a different table is available .
 More user stuff
 x.
 Create admin view for managing tables